BKWLD/cloak-craft/README.md

 ### Inside of Nuxt module

 You can use the `makeModuleCraftClient()` factory method within a Nuxt module to build a `$craft` instance.
-In a module, we can't use the instance that is injected by the `craft-client` because that is constructed later in the lifecycle
+In a module, we can't use the instance that is injected by the `craft-client` plugin because that is constructed later in the lifecycle.

 ```js
 // A Nuxt module